Data Feeds

 Learning

 This project reinforced that clarity is foundational in high-stakes systems.
 Developers building financial infrastructure need immediate confidence in the data they consume.
-Information hierarchy and transparent status indicators are not cosmetic decisions, they directly support trust and risk mitigation.
+Information hierarchy and transparent status indicators are not cosmetic decisions; they are how a developer decides whether a feed is safe to depend on.

 Finalized homepage across desktop and mobile